 Under a PPP, the Ministry engages the private partner to design, finance, build and maintain a particular school.
 We pay the private partner quarterly once the new buildings are open.
 We reduce the payment if the school facilities do not meet the standards in the contract.
 This effectively provides a 25 year guarantee on that school’s buildings and service delivery.

 The Government still owns the land and buildings.
 The principal and board of trustees are responsible for all education matters.
 Because it does not deal with property and maintenance issues, the board of trustees in a PPP school has more time to focus on education.

 Public Private Partnership schools

 The first 2 schools delivered through PPP are in Auckland.

 - Hobsonville Point Primary School opened in term 1, 2013, and is currently undergoing an expansion.

 - Hobsonville Point Secondary School opened in term 1, 2014.

 The second PPP contract provided for 3 new schools and the relocation of the existing Wakatipu High School.

 - Ormiston Junior College in Auckland opened in term 1, 2017.

 - Rolleston College in Christchurch opened in term 1, 2017, and is currently undergoing an expansion.

 - Haeata Community Campus in Christchurch opened in term 1, 2017.

 - Wakatipu High School in Queenstown opened in term 1, 2018, and is currently undergoing an expansion.

 The most recent PPP contract includes 3 new primary schools (2 in Auckland and 1 in Hamilton) and the relocation of 2 existing high schools to the QEII Park site in Christchurch.

-- Avonside Girls’ High School and Shirley Boys’ High School in Christchurch are scheduled to open in term 2, 2019.
+- Avonside Girls’ High School and Shirley Boys’ High School in Christchurch opened in term 2, 2019.

 Last reviewed: Has this been useful?
 Give us your feedback